Does Object Binding Naturally Emerge in Large Pretrained Vision Transformers?: Extracting the Binding Subspace of ViT Representations

-\paragraph{Mid‑layers capture local objects, and higher layers shift towards grouping patches by object class.}A surprising observation is the sudden increase in the cross-object \textit{IsSameObject} score (fig.\ref{fig:car_transition}) in the mid-layers of the DINOV2 model for instances of the same class (Fig.~\ref{fig:car_transition}).
+\paragraph{Mid‑layers capture local objects, and higher layers shift towards grouping patches by object class.}A surprising observation is the sudden increase in the cross-object \textit{IsSameObject} score (Fig.\ref{fig:car_transition}) in the mid-layers of the DINOV2 model for instances of the same class (Fig.~\ref{fig:car_transition}).
 This is consistent with prior work showing that ViTs represent different types of information at different layers~\cite{amir2021deep}.
 At the same time, token-position decodability drops in deeper layers (see Appendix~\ref{subsec:appendix_pos}), suggesting that the model is deliberately discarding positional information.
 Our interpretation is that the network initially relies on positional cues to support binding, since location is necessary to disambiguate tokens that share similar feature content.
-However, the DINO training objective enforces position invariance at the output layer~\cite{caron2021emerging}, which implicitly encourages the network to remove positional signal once it is no longer useful and to repurpose capacity for semantically relevant object structure.
+In later layers, the network removes positional signals once they are no longer useful and repurposes capacity for semantically relevant object structure.
 Our findings are consistent with experimental evidence from the ventral stream in the brain, showing that while the retinotopic organization of early ventral areas is necessary for perception and binding, global spatial information is instead processed and maintained by the dorsal stream~\cite{arcaro2009retinotopic, ungerleider2008what, ayzenberg2022dorsal}.